thewoodfish/inkathon-x/README.md

 ## Wakanda Kingship Election
 <img src="https://github.com/thewoodfish/inkathon-x/blob/main/frontend/public/images/screen.png">

 Alas, the greatest nation on earth is having her general election!
-I have been tasked to build a transparent and elegant system for the election process.
+I have been tasked to build a simple, transparent and elegant system for the election process.
 That is where ink! and ink!athon comes in.
 This project was built using and customizing the ink!athon boilerplate.
 To realize this, i especially followed two workshops:
 1. [Start building dApps on ink! workshop](https://www.youtube.com/watch?v=Ccbzavn98dw): This was during the Polkadot Encode Hackathon, March Edition (2024).
 2. The [Start building full-stack dApps with ink!athon](https://www.youtube.com/watch?v=DA1pLk5--GE) tutorial by AlephZero.